owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if a set contains an element | mySet.contains(element) | O(1)    |

 ## Map
 A [Map](https://kotlinlang.org/docs/collections-overview.html#map) stores key value pairs with unique keys.
 Values in the map can be stored more than once if they are stored under different keys.
-Similarly to the set, some implementations of this `interface` do not preserve order however the default implementation of [LinkedHashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-map/) does.
+Similarly to the set, some implementations of this `interface` do not preserve order, however, the default implementation of [LinkedHashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-linked-hash-map/) does.

 ### Creating a Map
 - A `read only` map can be created using the `mapOf` function